leepatt/craftons-curves-calculator/README.md

 ## Shopify Integration

 Configured as a Shopify embedded app with:
-- Custom product variants for pricing
+- Custom product variants for pricing ($1 hack)
-- Dynamic cart integration
+- **PostMessage cart integration** - items accumulate without replacing
-- Detailed order specifications
+- Detailed order specifications stored in cart properties
 - Cross-origin iframe support
+- Permalink fallback for direct access

+### Cart System

+The calculator uses a unified cart utility that:
+- **When embedded in Shopify**: Uses postMessage to call `/cart/add.js` (items accumulate)
+- **When accessed directly**: Falls back to permalink redirect (cart replaced)

+See `SHOPIFY_EMBEDDING_GUIDE.md` for full integration details.